iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ## The Actions

-An Action can be many things: a sampling event, and observation event, a modelling run, an analytical routine,
+An Action can be many things: a sampling event, and observation event, a modelling run, an analytical routine, Using additionalType for Actions

 ## Breaking down the Actions with HowTos

-Once you have an action like "sampling of deep-sea sediment"
+Once you have an action like "sampling of deep-sea sediment" Using additionalTypes with Actions.

 SOSA actuation and changing parameters during an experiment

+## Linking to Datasets and other Creative Works

+Note on variable-by-variable provenance, need for variable by variable `@id`s

 # Enriching a provenance chain with context